Opentrons/Protocols/protocols/ff5763_part4/README.md

 [Part 5](https://develop.protocols.opentrons.com/protocol/ff5763_part5)

 Part 4: Cleanup Libraries First Half
+Samples are centrifuged down before adding the sample tray to slot 2 on the OT-2's deck.
+Tray contents are transferred to the available wells in the deep well plate on the magnetic module and left until clear (~5 minutes).
+45ul of the resulting supernatant is moved to the second deep well plate in slot 3.
+40ul of NFW is added to this supernatant for each sample.
+45ul of IPB mix is then added to the now diluted samples and mixed 10x at 100ul each time.
+The deep well plate is left to incubate for 5 minutes.
+This ends part 4.
 Explanation of complex parameters below:
 * `Number of Samples`: Total number of samples from 1 to 48